Get a Happy Life — Find Your Balance

 View price →

-1. Happiness at Work — the handbook you didn't know you needed
+1. The Happiness Advantage — the handbook you didn't know you needed

 If you could only pick one resource to improve your happiness at work, this book would be it.
-Happiness at Work takes a refreshingly honest approach: it doesn't promise that you'll fall in love with every aspect of your job.
-Instead, it shows you how to build the resilience and mindset that make work sustainable, even enjoyable, in a very imperfect world.
+The Happiness Advantage takes a refreshingly practical approach: it doesn't promise that you'll fall in love with every aspect of your job.
+Instead, it shows you how positive psychology can fuel better performance, stronger resilience, and a more sustainable experience of work — even in imperfect environments.

-The book draws on positive psychology and real-world case studies to explore why some people thrive in challenging work environments while others burn out.
+The book draws on Achor's years of research to explore why some people thrive in challenging work environments while others burn out.
 Spoiler: it has a lot less to do with the job itself than you might think.
 Your inner narrative, your relationships with colleagues, the small rituals you build into your day — these are the happiness at work tips that actually move the needle.
 The book gives you concrete tools to work on each of them.

 What readers particularly appreciate is that the author doesn't sugarcoat things.
 Bad managers exist.
 Frustrating projects happen.
 Office politics are real.
-But Happiness at Work helps you identify what you can actually control and build strategies around those things.
+But The Happiness Advantage helps you identify what you can actually control and build strategies around those things.
 It's the kind of book you'll want to highlight and return to during particularly tough work periods.

 ✓ Pros